-Green-throated carib hummingbird visiting a bird of paradise flower.
+Green-throated carib hummingbird (Sericotes holosericeus) visiting a bird of paradise (Strelitzia reginae) flower in the U.S. Virgin Islands

 Bird of Paradise (Strelitzia reginae)